pass-antibiotics/pass-antibiotics.github.io/research/care-homes/index.md

 ## What questions did we ask?

 ### Electronic health records

+We analysed electronic records from 135 care homes across the UK for calendar years 2016--2017.
+These records contained information on

+* resident characteristics such as age, sex, length of stay, residential or nursing care
+* care home characteristics such as the number of beds, number of clinical and care staff, the Care Quality Commission (CQC) rating (in England only)
+* medicines dispensed to residents.

+Using these data, we investigated the following research questions:

 - What is the rate of antibiotic prescribing for care home residents in the UK?
 - How does prescribing vary by resident and care home characteristics?